Troubleshooting Email Notifications in PublishPress Planner

-- If Revisionary emails are being recorded in Email Log, then you have an email delivery problem.
-Check your spam filters or email firewalls.
+- If PublishPress Planner emails are appearing in the log, then you have an email delivery problem.
+Please check your spam filters or email firewalls – they may be blocking your emails.

-- If PublishPress emails are not being sent, try solutions below …
+- If PublishPress Planner emails are not appearing in the log, try solutions on this page.

 - Scroll down to the “Featured” area.